Trees of Graphs as Boundaries of Hyperbolic Groups: Trees of internally punctured segments

 \item[(3)] we associate the type $\tau$ to the special peripheral of $I^\circ_{\tau}$, and we do not associate any types to its ordinary peripherals. \end{enumerate}

-Define the tree system $\Psi^o_{m}(I^\circ_{\rm int})$ by requiring that: \begin{enumerate} \item[(a)] its constituent spaces are the copies of the internally punctured segments $I_\tau^\circ:\tau\in{\mathcal T}$, with ordinary peripherals as the peripherals of these spaces (it means that the special peripherls are not among the peripherals of those constituent spaces); \item[(b)] each gluing in the system involves precisely two constituent spaces (equivalently, each white vertex of the underlying tree of the system has degree 2); \item[(c)] gluing maps \emph{respect} the orientations of the glued peripherals (which means that those maps reverse the orientations of the glued peripherals); \item[(d)] for each $\tau,\tau'\in{\mathcal T}$ (not necessarily distinct), and for any constituent space $K_t$ being a copy of $I^\circ_\tau$, the union of those peripherals of $K_t$ along which $K_t$ is glued to a copy of $I^\circ_{\tau'}$, is dense in $K_t$. \end{enumerate}
+Define the tree system $\Psi^{\text{o}}_{m}(I^\circ_{\rm int})$ by requiring the following (the superscript ``o'' on $\Psi^{\text{o}}_{m}$ indicates ``orientable''): \begin{enumerate} \item[(a)] its constituent spaces are the copies of the internally punctured segments $I_\tau^\circ:\tau\in{\mathcal T}$, with ordinary peripherals as the peripherals of these spaces (this means that the special peripherals are not among the peripherals of those constituent spaces); \item[(b)] each gluing in the system involves precisely two constituent spaces (equivalently, each white vertex of the underlying tree of the system has degree 2); \item[(c)] gluing maps \emph{respect} the orientations of the glued peripherals, which means that those maps reverse the orientations of the glued peripherals; \item[(d)] for each $\tau,\tau'\in{\mathcal T}$ (not necessarily distinct), and for any constituent space $K_t$ being a copy of $I^\circ_\tau$, the union of those peripherals of $K_t$ along which $K_t$ is glued to a copy of $I^\circ_{\tau'}$, is dense in $K_t$. \end{enumerate}

+The fact that such a tree system is unique up to an isomorphism follows by discussion and arguments similar to those in \Exref{D.4}, \Lemref{D.4.1} and \Lemref{D.7}, but this fact is not essential for our further considerations.